Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 {{% rules-block heading="GPS Cards" %}}

+{{% rules-double-view src="gps_cards.webp" alt="Example of what a GPS card looks like, how to read it, and how to check its bonuses/penalties at the end of a round." split="leftheavy" %}}

 At the start of each round, draw a new GPS Card from the deck.

 These cards show the current location of the vehicle and possible squares of the map it might visit this round.